verana-labs/verifiable-trust-vpr-spec/versions/v4/spec.md

 ### Digest

-- `digest` (string) (*mandatory*) (key): digest to store, expressed as a Subresource Integrity string (example: `sha384-MzNNbQTWCSUSi0bbz7dbua+RcENv7C6FvlmYJ1Y+I727HsPOHdzwELMYO9Mz68M26`).
+- `digest` (string) (*mandatory*) (key): digest to store.
 Globally unique across all `Digest` entries.
 For a digest anchored at credential issuance, this is the credential's `digestJCS`, computed as defined in [W3C VTCs: Determining Credential Issuance Time](https://verana-labs.github.io/verifiable-trust-spec/#w3c-vtcs-determining-credential-issuance-time).
 - `created` (timestamp) (*mandatory*): block execution timestamp at which this digest was first persisted.
 For a digest anchored at credential issuance, this timestamp is the **effective issuance time** of the credential.

 :::note